prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

-If you find you cannot query the data you need through the GraphQL interface, you can get the raw response from the [prismic-javascript][prismic-javascript] API using the `dataString` field.
+If you find you cannot query the data you need through the GraphQL interface, you can get the raw response from the [prismic-javascript][prismic-javascript] API using the `dataRaw` field.

-This field contains the whole node's original data before processing as a string generated using `JSON.stringify`.
+This field contains the whole node's original data before processing as a single object.
+You will receive a JSON object which means you cannot query for individual fields within it.

 This is absolutely discouraged as it defeats the purpose of Gatsby's GraphQL data interface, but it is available if necessary